rijx/react-for-geniuses/README.md

 code --install-extension dbaeumer.vscode-eslint --install-extension esbenp.prettier-vscode --install-extension maty.vscode-mocha-sidebar
 ```

-The Mocha VSCode plugin doesn't seem to rerun tests when saving the test file.
-We're looking into it.
+The Mocha Test Explorer extension _can_ automatically rerun your tests when you save your file.
+It has to be turned on by doing the following:

+- Open the "Test" sidebar (lab vial icon)
+- Click the three horizontal dots
+- Click "Enable autorun"

 ## Vocabulary